 - Start with 3 medium bowls.
 Combine flour, salt, and pepper in one.
 Beat the eggs in the second bowl.
 Combine Panko and coconut in the third bowl.

 - Dip the shrimp into the flour, then the eggs, and then dredge the shrimp into the coconut mixing, pressing gently to adhere.
 You want a lot of coconut on each shrimp.
 Set the coated shrimp aside on a plate as you coat the remaining shrimp.

 - Add enough oil to cover the bottom of a large skillet on medium heat.
 Fry the coconut shrimp in batches – do not crowd them in the pan.
 I fried about 6-7 at a time.
 Flip after 2 minutes and fry the other side for 2 minutes or until golden brown.
 I like mine a little darker, so I fried each side for about 3 minutes.

 - Place the finished coconut shrimp on a plate lined with a paper towel as you fry the rest.
 Serve with your favorite sweet chili sauce or an orange chili sauce (which is 1 part Thai sweet chili sauce to 2 parts orange marmalade).
 I’ve tried this dipping sauce and it’s very tasty as well.

 - Sprinkle with a little chopped cilantro (optional) and serve.
 Leftover coconut shrimp keeps well in the refrigerator for up to 3 days.

-- Make ahead tip: Fried coconut shrimp freezes well, up to 2 months.
-Reheat for 10 minutes in a 350F oven-- or until thawed and warm.
+- Freezing Instructions: Fried coconut shrimp freezes well, up to 2 months.
+Reheat for 10 minutes in a 350°F (177°C) oven– or until thawed and warm.

-- I prefer frying the coconut shrimp in coconut oil for the best taste!
+- Coconut Oil: I prefer frying the coconut shrimp in coconut oil for the best taste!